arik-so/Jersey-Todo-API/readme.md

 }
 ```

 The modification token is only ever shown after the object creation.
 It is necessary in order to modify or delete items.
+All new todo items are not done by default.
+They can be set to done later on.

 ### Get an existing todo item